apache/pulsar/site2/docs/transaction-api.md

 sidebar_label: Transactions API
 ---

-All messages in a transaction is available only to consumers after the transaction has been committed.
-If a transaction has been aborted, all the writes and acknowledgments in this transaction rollback.
+All messages in a transaction are available only to consumers after the transaction has been committed.
+If a transaction has been aborted, all the writes and acknowledgments in this transaction roll back.

 ## Prerequisites
 1. To enable transactions in Pulsar, you need to configure the parameter in the `broker.conf` file.